-Sec.
+SEC.
 7.01 STANDARD CONTRACT PROVISIONS

-The contractor will be required to sign and submit the State's Standard Agreement Form for Professional Services Contracts (including all associated appendices).
-This form is attached in Section 8: Attachments, for your review.
-The contractor must comply with all contract provisions set out in this attachment.
+The contractor will be required to sign and submit the State's Standard Agreement Form for Professional Services Contracts (form SAF.DOC/Appendix A) This form is attached in SECTION 8.
+ATTACHMENTS for your review.
+The contractor must comply with the contract provisions set out in this attachment.
 No alteration of these provisions will be permitted without prior written approval from the Department of Law.
 Objections to any of the provisions in Appendix A must be set out in the offeror's proposal in a separate document.
 Please include the following information with any change that you are proposing: